 - the Reading Room

 - the venue hire reception on level -1 and many of the rooms available for hire, including the Williams Lounge, Frank and Steel Rooms, Dale Room, Burroughs Room and the private dining room

 - the Henry Wellcome Auditorium and the Forum.

 We also have portable induction loops.
-Contact the Access team to reserve a portable loop for your visit.
+Contact the Visitor Experience team to reserve a portable loop for your visit.